Bachelor of Science (Hons) Diagnostic Radiography and Imaging

 - About University of Hertfordshire, United Kingdom

-The University is the UK’s leading business-facing University and an exemplar in the sector.
+The University of Hertfordshire’s vision is to be the UK’s leading business-facing University and an exemplar in the sector.
 It is innovative and enterprising and challenges individuals and organisations to excel.

 The University of Hertfordshire is one of the region’s largest employers with over 2,700 staff and a turnover of almost £238 million.
 With a student community of over 24,600 including more than 3,800 overseas students, the University has a global network of over 210,000 alumni.